Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Padres

 Geraldo Perdomo At The Plate

-- Perdomo has 18 doubles, three triples, six home runs and 46 walks while batting .269.
+- Perdomo is hitting .267 with 18 doubles, three triples, six home runs and 47 walks.

-- Perdomo has had at least one RBI in 25.7% of his games this year (26 of 101), with two or more RBI eight times (7.9%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Perdomo has an RBI in 27 of 102 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.